Database searching is NOT like Google! Most do not support natural language searching. You have to be precise in the words that you select.

 Key phrases are groups of words that always appear together.
 Although some databases will evaluate them as one unit, not all do (for instance, the catalogue will perform an AND keyword search).
 There is a difference between results where the words occur together in a record and where the words appear in an unspecified location throughout the record: it is much more likely that your results will be about your topic if they appear together as a phrase.

 Tip: To be sure that your words are evaluated as a key phrase, enclose them in double quotation marks.
-For instance: "economic development".
+For instance: "sustainable development goals".

-Want more information and options?
-Check out the help pages in the databases and in the catalogue!
+Tip: For more help, check out the help pages in the databases and in the catalogue!